kmcgill88/admob_flutter/README.md

 This plugin also has support for Interstitial and Reward ads.

-This is an early version of the plugin, my primary goal was to overcome the banner ads positioning limitations by implementing a platform views solution, and keeping things simple and stupid because I'm still learning about many Flutter related stuff.I will actively work on adding missing features, improving, and refactoring the code in my free time.
+This is an early version of the plugin, my primary goal was to overcome the banner ads positioning limitations by implementing a platform views solution, and keeping things simple and stupid because I'm still learning about many Flutter related stuff.
+I will actively work on adding missing features, improving, and refactoring the code in my free time.

 **Currently working on Android only, but iOS support will be available so soon.**